 First and foremost, experts in pediatrics and infectious disease insist the science is clear: the benefits of receiving the vaccine far outweigh any risks.
 With more schools planning to return to in-person learning after the summer ends, the vaccine will play an essential role in decreasing the transmission of the virus.
 Though this is excellent news, you shouldn’t wait to vaccinate your child until the fall.
 Summer events where children interact with one another— like camps, birthday parties, playdates, and sports— are all potentially dangerous situations where transmission of the virus can occur.

-Take the first in protecting your child by following the steps below.
-They will help you explain the vaccine in simple and reassuring terms.
+Take the first step in protecting your child by following the tips below.
+These will help you explain the vaccine in simple terms:

 Set an example.